awsdocs/amazon-ecs-developer-guide/doc_source/using_awslogs.md

 This option defines a multiline start pattern that uses a regular expression\.
 A log message consists of a line that matches the pattern and any following lines that don’t match the pattern\.
 The matched line is the delimiter between log messages\.
 For more information, see [awslogs\-multiline\-pattern](https://docs.docker.com/config/containers/logging/awslogs/#awslogs-multiline-pattern)\.
 This option is ignored if `awslogs-datetime-format` is also configured\.
+You cannot configure both the `awslogs-datetime-format` and `awslogs-multiline-pattern` options\.
 Multiline logging performs regular expression parsing and matching of all log messages\.
 This might have a negative impact on logging performance\.

 `mode`